TrippyUnicorn420/Karma/README.md

 - No, like, everything else.
 - We're being serious.
 - Playing the game itself is iffy at times -- sometimes you may get an ArrayIndexOutOfBoundsException.
 - We haven't actually played to the point where you can win the game, so we're not sure if that works either.
+- There really isn't much of a GUI to speak of, either.

 It's been a pretty painful journey in the creation of this game.
 So... yeah.